rajascript/uppyReactNode/README.md

 # Node-react+sass-heroku is available on sass branch.

-# Node-react+sass+redux-heroku is available on sass branch.
+# Node-react+sass+redux-heroku is available on redux branch.

 ## Setup